AmirRezaFarokhy/RSI-Divergence/README.md

 A summary of explanations about libraries:
 * The `pandas` helps to Implementation of mathematics and algorithms.
 * The `numpy` it makes it easy to do math and work with matrices.
-* The `matplotlib` Python  library helps to Visualiz Data.
+* The `matplotlib` Python  library helps to Visualize Data.